M1-SHERMAN/forkify-learning-project/README.md

 A Recipe application with custom recipe uploads.

-Project created by following Jonas Schmedtmann's JavaScript Course.
+Created by following Jonas Schmedtmann's JavaScript Course.